Expanding Communication Channels. Creating Connection.

 How often do you ask yourself that when you speak to a colleague or bash out an email to client; perhaps a press release or monthly presentation?

 I like to think about these questions before I write, translate or deliver training, and I bring that level of consideration into my work.
 Language is a key to connection, not a mystical puzzle.
 And employing this tool to relate to others – as well as ourselves – is essential in developing our personal and professional potential.
 Language expresses our wants, needs and instincts and opens a gateway.

 Language empowers.
 It isn’t just about getting what you want in the short term.
 That report you submit at the end of the financial year has consequences, not solely in a business context, but in your relationship to all those connected to the end product.
 It is part of a broader process, marking the continuation rather than end of a certain communication channel that can be boundless in reach.

 I am both a language specialist and creative communicator.
-Having spent the last sixteen years exploring interface potential through an innovative approach to writing, art, dance and performance, I am able to not only technically understand words, but through personal, creative experience as a fervent writer, truly feel the impact of language on the target audience.
+Having spent the last twenty years exploring interface potential through an innovative approach to writing, art, dance and performance, I am able to not only technically understand words, but through personal, creative experience as a fervent writer, truly feel the impact of language on the target audience.
 Language enables us to reach out, attract others and establish trust.